 Nystatin is a prescription medication.
-It's administered in an oral form, as a mouthwash, as a cream or in powder form.
-There are several trade names for nystatin.
-For example, mycostatin is the trade name of a medication that actually consists of nystatin.
+It's administered in an oral form, as a mouthwash, as a cream, or in powder form.
+There are several trade names for the medication.
+For example, mycostatin is the trade name of a medicine that actually consists of nystatin.

-The medication isn't absorbed into the bloodstream, or is absorbed in only tiny amounts, so it stays at the site of the infection and is unlikely to cause serious side effects.
-However, this means that other medicines are needed if a fungal infection is systemic.
+Nystatin isn't absorbed into the bloodstream, or is absorbed in only tiny amounts, so it stays at the site of the infection and is unlikely to cause serious side effects.
+This means that other medicines are needed if a fungal infection is systemic.
 A systemic infection spreads through the body and affects multiple organs and tissues.